Attributes and Filter Options

 Advanced Filters

-The Advanced Filters section of the [Subgroups and Advanced Filters] tab can be displayed by selecting the [Show] button below the Subgroup controls, as shown in figure 5.
-It is useful when a user wants to disaggregate a report by one or more specific student subgroup combinations.
+The Advanced Filters for student demographics section of the [Subgroups and Advanced Filters] tab can be displayed by selecting the [Show] button as shown in figure 5.
+Figure 6 displays how the Advanced Filters Panel appears.
+It is useful when a user wants to filter a report by one or more specific student subgroup combinations.
 The available filters are [Race/Ethnicity], [English Language Acquisition Status], [Primary Language], and [Migrant Status].

 Customize Subgroups

-Customized subgroups provide complete control of which student groups are included in the generated report and how the report data are categorized.
-It can be used in cases where the Subgroups and Advanced Filters do not provide enough flexibility.
-The controls are similar to the Advanced Filters but allow multiple combinations to be defined, as shown in figure 6.
+Customized subgroups provide users the ability to control which student groups are included in the generated report and how the report data are categorized.
+It can be used in cases in which the Subgroups and Advanced Filters do not provide enough flexibility.
+The options are similar to the Advanced Filters for student demographics but allow multiple combinations to be defined (figure 7).

 To customize subgroups: